 - With the step selected and the Task Designer pane open, click the Actions tab.

-- To load a command or tool, click the Record icon on the command action bar and click a command or geoprocessing tool on the ArcGIS Proribbon.
+- To load a command or tool, click the Record button on the command action bar and click a command or tool on the ArcGIS Pro ribbon or in the Catalog pane, or right-click to access commands.

-Click the Edit icon on the command action bar to edit the properties of the tool or command.
+Click the Edit button on the command action bar to edit the properties of the tool or command.

-- Instead of recording a command or tool, click the Edit icon on the command action bar to browse to or search for a command or tool:
+- Instead of recording a command or tool, click the Edit button on the command action bar to browse to or search for a command or tool:

 - Click the drop-down list under Type of Command and choose either Command or Geoprocessing Tool.